As hairdressers across the UK reopen, we ask colourists why patch testing is more important than ever

 Allergy tests have always been vital for protecting clients, but now salons have to be more more vigilant than ever.
 Patch testing involves having a tiny amount of hair colour dabbed either behind the ear, or in the crook of the elbow, where the skin is thin and sensitive.

-Allergic responses aren’t just limited to the blown-out anaphylactic responses you see in tabloid newspapers either.
-From migraines to rashes elsewhere on the body, make sure you know what response signs to look for – your colourist should be able to give you the low-down.
+Allergic responses are not just limited to the blown-out anaphylactic responses you see in tabloid newspapers either.
+From migraines to rashes, make sure you know what response signs to look for – your colourist should be able to give you the lowdown.
 Tests should be conducted at least 48 hours before your appointment, and no more than five days before.

 Though the effects of ‘long-covid’ are still being studied, Cardiff colourist Casey Coleman warns that “in such uncertain times, it’s important to consider the long-term effects of having Covid, and how that could impact the development or reaction to colour.
 The effect that Covid has on our immune system can also affect our allergies.”

 As we’re eroding our inherent immunity to possible allergens thanks to over-use of germ-busting cleaning products, we’re more likely than ever to have some sort of reaction.
 “We forget how dangerous colouring can actually be,” adds Casey.
 “Sure, patch testing sounds boring and monotonous, another trip to make, but it’s so necessary.
 This is why I created #PatchTestParty, to put a fun spin on something that seems so dull.”